jonnonz1/nz-statute-book/acts/public/2005/charities-act-2005.md

   (b) states the date on which the removal is effective.
 (3) The entity ceases to be a charitable entity on the date referred to in subsection (2)﻿(b).
 (4) The Board may, if it has removed an entity from the register, make an order that an application for the re-registration of the entity as a charitable entity must not be made before the expiry of a specified period.
+(5) The Board must give a copy of an order under subsection (4)﻿(b) to the Registrar of Incorporated Societies.
 (5) If the Board directs a notice under subsection (2) to be registered, it must, as soon as practicable, publish the following on a publicly accessible Internet site maintained by or on behalf of the Board:
   (a) the notice; and
   (b) the reasons for the notice; and